 Our Patient Safety Network offers a unique opportunity for those working to improve maternal and neonatal care across the local maternity systems to interact and collaborate, and a forum for local improvement to thrive.
 Please visit our events page to find details of future meetings and webinars.

 Find out more about our Maternity and Neonatal Patient Safety Network in our charter and driver diagram.

 The network includes members from all providers of maternity and neonatal services, multi-professionals, women, families, and other key stakeholders and covers the West of England region.

-Locally, we are working in partnership with our Local Maternity Systems (LMS) and other partners including:
+Locally, we are working in partnership with our regional Trusts, Local Maternity and Neonatal Systems (LMS), and other partners including (but not limited to):